-Chapter 7 - Asking us to pay our share of a bill you have received for covered medical services or drugs
+Chapter 7: Asking us to pay our share of a bill you have received for covered medical services or drugs

-Section 1 - Situations in which you should ask us to pay our share of the cost of your covered services or drugs
+SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs

 Sometimes when you get medical care or a prescription drug, you may need to pay the full cost.
-Other times, you may find that you have paid more than you expected under the coverage rules of our plan.
+Other times, you may find that you have paid more than you expected under the coverage rules of our plan, or you may receive a bill from a provider.
 In these cases, you can ask us to pay you back (paying you back is often called reimbursing you).
 It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
 There may be deadlines that you must meet to get paid back.
 Please see Section 2 of this chapter.